WhatAVibe/InfinitySniper/README.md

 # InfinitySniper

+This no longer works due to discord changing their API against selfbots

 Custom Fast Discord Nitro sniper
 Easy to set up
 Download and run the exe.
 It will make a config.json file for you to put your token in.